Conditions in scope include:

 If the child or young person is having difficulties both at home and school, they may have additional needs and could therefore benefit from multi-agency support.
-The best way to ensure that we have all the information required to support acceptance onto a multi-agency pathway will be by completing the Devon Assessment Framework documentation, specifically the Family Information Assessment (DAF 1) and the My Plan (DAF 2a) documents.
-There are also links to websites you may find helpful.
+The best way to ensure that we have all the information required to support acceptance onto a multi-agency pathway will be by completing the Early Help Assessment on Right for Children with the family, and identifying additional services within the Plan and Review.

 How can we help?